raznem/parsera/README.md

 OUTPUT=/app/output/result.json
 ```

-### Defining scheme for parsing
-Parsing scheme should be defined in the file `scheme.json`, which would be mounted as volume to the container to the `/app/scheme.json`

-### Accessing the Output
-The results will be saved in the output directory on your local machine, which is mapped to `/app/output` inside the container.
-You can find the output file at `./output/result.json` on your host machine.
+2. Create `scheme.json` file with the parsing scheme in the repository root directory.

+3. Run `make up` in this directory.

+4. The output will be saved as `output/results.json` file.

-### Make Targets
+### Docker Make Targets

 ```sh
 make build # Build Docker image